sararepetto96/XAI-for-Healthcare/README.md

 ```shell
 conda env create -f environment.yml
 ```
-Once the environment is created, we can use it by typing `conda activate MedViT`.
+Once the environment is created, we can use it by typing `conda activate XAI-for-Healthcare`.

 ## Code Folding